ssyuen/BRC/README.md

 - To look at the data run `python visual.py`

+- To start the server run `python -m http.server`

 ## Installation

 1. Clone this repository to your local via git clone <hhttps://github.com/ssyuen/BRC.git>